message/iata/SA.md

 - first degree family members of nationals of Saudi Arabia.
 They must be traveling together;
 - nationals of Bahrain, Kuwait, Oman, Qatar and United Arab Emirates.
 They must not have transited through or been in Afghanistan, Argentina, Brazil, Egypt, Ethiopia, India, Indonesia, Lebanon, Pakistan, South Africa, Turkey, United Arab Emirates or Viet Nam in the past 14 days;
 - residents of Saudi Arabia.
 They must not have transited through or been in Afghanistan, Argentina, Brazil, Egypt, Ethiopia, India, Indonesia, Lebanon, Pakistan, South Africa, Turkey, United Arab Emirates or Viet Nam in the past 14 days;
-- passengers with an exit/entry, work, residence or visit visa issued by Saudi Arabia (tourist visa are not accepted).
+- passengers with an exit/entry, work, residence or visit visa issued by Saudi Arabia.
 They must not have transited through or been in Afghanistan, Argentina, Brazil, Egypt, Ethiopia, India, Indonesia, Lebanon, Pakistan, South Africa, Turkey, United Arab Emirates or Viet Nam in the past 14 days;
 - domestic workers of nationals of Saudi Arabia.
 They must be accompanied by the sponsor;
 - domestic workers of nationals of Bahrain, Kuwait, Oman, Qatar and United Arab Emirates.
 They must be accompanied by the sponsor or one of the first degree family members of the sponsor.
 They must not have transited through or been in Afghanistan, Argentina, Brazil, Egypt, Ethiopia, India, Indonesia, Lebanon, Pakistan, South Africa, Turkey, United Arab Emirates or Viet Nam in the past 14 days.
 4. Passengers must register before departure at <a href="https://muqeem.sa/#?vaccine-registration/home">https://muqeem.sa/#?vaccine-registration/home</a>